About the Appeal

 Where will the money go?

 100 per cent of money raised will go to Canterbury.
-The Christchurch Earthquake Appeal will invest in six core areas to restore communities.
+The Christchurch Earthquake Appeal will invest in seven core areas to restore communities.
 They are:

 - Sport and Recreation